madhulathachavali/Drug-Effect-Modeling-/README.md

 ## Time vs. Drug effect

 The PK concentration vs. time graph shows distinct gender differences.
-In females, the drug peaks at 60 ng/mL at time 0, declines to 28 ng/ml at 4 hours and 10 ng/mL at 12 hours, and is nearly eliminated after 36 hours.
+In females, the drug peaks at 60 ng/mL at time 2.5 hours, declines to 28 ng/ml at 4 hours and 10 ng/mL at 12 hours, and is nearly eliminated after 36 hours.
 In males, the concentration peaks at 15 ng/mL at 4 hours and decreases slowly around 24 hours.

 <img width="814" alt="image" src="https://github.com/user-attachments/assets/21f4f1bc-f62c-4e95-a8eb-fe83953a07d6" />